 When you walk on Manhattan it’s hard not to be humble when the high skyscrapers tower over you.
 The impressive skyscrapers reflect different periods of time.
 Empire State Building and the Chrysler Building are older buildings compared to the much newer and more modern One World Trade Center.

 A fun way to appreciate the city before you take off on the New York to Miami road trip is to observe its buzz from the bird eye perspective.
 The view from the top of the Empire State Building or any of the other huge buildings is unforgettable.

 Still Central Park allows you to escape the NYC crowds.
 It’s a place where you can find peace even the busiest of days.
-And Central Park is the perfect place to make any final adjustments to the Atlantic coast itinerary before you begin the road trip from New York to Miami.
+Central Park is the perfect place to make any final adjustments to the Atlantic Coast itinerary before you begin the road trip from New York to Miami.

 2. Washington D.C. – Say hello to the president

 - Driving time: 4.5 h

 The capital of the US is next up on the New York to Miami road trip itinerary.
 Washington D.C. is characterized by wide avenues, green parks and impressive white buildings.
 And of course the most famous of them all is the White House.

 1600 Pennsylvania Avenue is one of the most famous addresses in the world.
 It’s the place of the primary workplace and official residence for the President of the United States.

 The National Mall is a landscaped park in the central part of Washington D.C.
 It’s full of monuments celebrating heroes from the past.
 The area stretch from Lincoln Memorial in the west to the United States Capitol in the east.
 In between you find the Washington Monument with the White House to its north.